Digital Twin Software

 Does industrial digitalization use digital twin software?

 Industrial digitalization refers to a broader practice of using digital technologies to manage industrial operations.
-Digital twin software may be included in industrial digitalization practices, but a company using digital twin technology isn’t necessarily one that has adopted industrial digitalization.
+Digital twin software (sometimes called the industrial metaverse) may be included in industrial digitalization practices, but a company using digital twin technology isn’t necessarily one that has adopted industrial digitalization.